carlos-silva-1/bugsy-front/readme.md

 ![](src/assets/bugsy.gif)

-It allows the management of bugs by CRUD operations; REST API with axios; user authentication using JWT and bcryptjs; offers data persistence with MongoDB; manages application state with Redux.
+It allows the management of bugs by CRUD operations; user authentication using JWT and bcryptjs; offers data persistence with MongoDB; manages application state with Redux.

 ---